-., r una to dad value.
-2.1 The boa ard of a a listed entity should: Yes The Company has adopted a Nomination Committee Charter and a copy is available on the (a) have a a nomination committee which: Company's website. (i) (ii) has at least three members, a majority of whom are independent directors; and is chaired by an independent director; and disclose: The Board considers that the Company is not currently of a size to justify the formation of a nomination committee.
-The Board as a whole undertakes the process of reviewing the skill base and experience of existing Directors and the identification of attributes required in new (iii) the charter of the committee; Directors.
-The board as a whole also reviews Board succession plans, appointment and (iv) the members of the committee; and re-election of Directors and the process for evaluation of the performance of the Board, its (v) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or members and management (as outlined under recommendation 2.5).
-Where appropriate, independent consultants will be engaged to assist in undertaking this function. pr th ex rocesse nat the xperier s not have a nomination committee, disclose that fact and the est it employs to address board succession issues and to ensure board has the appropriate balance of skills, knowledge, ice, independence and diversity to enable it to discharge its duties consibilities effectively.
+21 The board of a liste ed entity should: Yes The Company has adopted a Nomination Committee Charter and a copy is available on the 2.1 mination committee which: 100 Company's website. (i) has dire (ii) is c (iii) the (iv) the (v) as a con atte (a) if it does no processes it that the bo experience, i mination committee which: a at least three members, a majority of whom are independent actors; and haired by an independent director; and disclose: charter of the committee; members of the committee; and at the end of each reporting period, the number of times the nmittee met throughout the period and the individual endances of the members at those meetings; or at have a nomination committee, disclose that fact and the employs to address board succession issues and to ensure board has the appropriate balance of skills, knowledge, independence and diversity to enable it to discharge its duties ibilities effectively.
+The Board considers that the Company is not currently of a size to justify the formation of a nomination committee.
+The Board as a whole undertakes the process of reviewing the skill base and experience of existing Directors and the identification of attributes required in new Directors.
+The board as a whole also reviews Board succession plans, appointment and re-election of Directors and the process for evaluation of the performance of the Board, its members and management (as outlined under recommendation 2.5).
+Where appropriate, independent consultants will be engaged to assist in undertaking this function.
 New directors are selected by the Board in their capacity as both remuneration and nomination committee and their appointment voted by the Board.
 Each year, in addition to any Board members appointed to fill casual vacancies during the year, directors must retire by rotation every three years and become subject to re-election by shareholders at the Company's Annual General Meeting.
 Should the Company's activities increase in size, scope and nature, the appointment of a nomination committee will be reviewed by the board and implemented if appropriate.
 The full Board in its capacity as the Nomination Committee did not hold any meetings during the Reporting Period.
-Details of the directors' attendance at the meetings are set out in the Directors' Report. should have and disclose a board skills matrix setting out the mix e board currently has or is looking to achieve in its membership.
+Details of the directors' attendance at the meetings are set out in the Directors' Report.
+2.2 uld have and disclose a board skills matrix setting out the mix pard currently has or is looking to achieve in its membership.
 The Company's Board Charter requires that the Company's Board possess a range of skills and experience that is required in order to enable it to carry out its roles and responsibilities effectively.
 In establishing the Board, the Company had regard to the skills and expertise required of the directors relevant to the Company's business and its listing on ASX.
 The current skills matrix and experience of the Company's Board has been disclosed within Annexure 1 of this document.
 Full details concerning each director's length of service and skills can be found within the Company's annual report.